These zucchini fritters (previously called meatballs), known as Greek Kolokithokeftedes, are crispy on the outside and so juicy on the inside!

 Instructions

-- Heat the oil in a pot over medium- high heat.
+Heat vegetable oil in a pot or deep skillet over medium-high heat.

 Notes